lrghust/simple-gossip-database-example/README.md

 ```
 *Note that the Load Balance Server uses port 10000, so don't use it here.*

+Database node replica can be launched at **any time** by running this file, and it can be terminated at **any time** by Ctrl+C to simulate replica crash.

 The output includes:
 - state: current state of this replica
 - neighbors: neighbor replicas' information